ezsystems/commerce-documentation/docs/guide/product_description/manage_products_prices_and_stock.md

 ## Flexible categories

-A category contains a standard set of fields.
+A category contains a standard set of Fields.
 A category is a Content Type and can be extended with additional Fields.

 ![](img/image2018-4-4_19-14-10.png)

 ## Product - product texts

 eZ Commerce offers a set of product Fields.
-Since a product is built using the flexible Content Type system it can be extended with new Fields easily.
+Since a product is built using the flexible Content Type system it can be easily extended with new Fields.

 ![](img/image2018-4-4_19-17-33.png)